ThomG1/record_collectors_db/README.md

 - **Sign-Up**

-    - The 'Sign-Up' feature is the spine of the application, allowing users to create an account to begin adding records to their collection.
+    - The 'Sign-Up' feature is the initial interaction most users will encounter, allowing users to create an account to begin adding records to their collection.

 ![screenshot](documentation/signup.png)